What This Covers

 Joint Tenancy

-Joint tenancy is a form of co-ownership where two or more people own property equally and, when one owner dies, their share automatically passes to the surviving owner(s).
+A type of co-ownership where property is owned equally by two or more people.
+When one owner dies, their share passes automatically to the survivor(s).

 Last Will and Testament